 - For maintaining data to support a transplant candidate’s listing status or waiting time, transplant programs must continue to use the most updated clinical data available and make all reasonable efforts to meet OPTN requirements.
 If a program is unable to collect updated data due to issues related to COVID-19, or if in its medical judgment the program opts not to collect updated data because of COVID-19 considerations, it may report the most recent clinical data values it has previously submitted.

 - The required submissions of living donor follow-up (LDF), organ-specific transplant recipient follow-up (TRF), and recipient malignancy (PTM) forms due during this time have been suspended.
 This provision will be backdated to apply to all forms due beginning March 13, 2020, the date of the Presidential declaration of an emergency.
-It will expire September 30, 2020, although the OPTN Executive Committee will review and may extend the time frame if needed.
+Updated Dec.
+11, 2020: The measures will stay in effect, subject to ongoing review of their applicability and effectiveness.
 Recipient death and graft failure will still need to be reported in accordance with policy, though the deadlines were extended from 14 to 30 days.
 Living donor deaths will still need to be reported in the Protecting Patient Safety Portal in UNetSM.

 - If a kidney transplant program evaluates and intends to register a transplant candidate who has not initiated dialysis, but the program is temporarily unable to complete their registration due to COVID-19 considerations, they will be able to modify their candidate’s wait time initiation date later.
 Further information and instructions on submitting applications will be promulgated soon.
-The provision will expire on September 30, 2020, although the OPTN Executive Committee will review and may extend the time frame if needed.
+Updated Dec.
+11, 2020: The measures will stay in effect, subject to ongoing review of their applicability and effectiveness.

 COVID-19 code for temporary candidate inactivation